oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 A Client Attestation JWT and Client Attestation PoP JWT is included in an HTTP request using the following request header fields.

 OAuth-Client-Attestation:
-:  A JWT that adheres to the structure and syntax as defined in [](#client-attestation-jwt)
+: A JWT that conforms to the structure and syntax as defined in [](#client-attestation-jwt)

 OAuth-Client-Attestation-PoP:
 : A JWT that adheres to the structure and syntax as defined in [](#client-attestation-pop-jwt)